 The Winchester Foundation for Educational Excellence (WFEE) headquarters is located on the 3rd floor.
 Since 1992 WFEE has provided private financial support to Winchester’s children in order to foster innovation and excellence in teaching and learning.

-Family Action Network hosts a toddler playgroup on Wednesdays, 10-11:30 AM, in the Palmer Room.
+Family Action Network hosts a toddler playgroup on Mondays, 9:30-11:30 AM, in the Palmer Room.
 They follow the Winchester Public School’s calendar so they don’t meet during vacations, the Summer, or snow days.

 The Winchester ABC (A Better Chance) house is our neighbor, and uses our church hall for family dinners and special events.

 The Metropolitan Boston Association (MBA) of The MACUCC is an association of sixty seven diverse churches, spread over four distinct cities and thirty-five suburbs, all within a twenty-five mile radius.
 They have two offices in our church: Rev. Wendy Vander Hart, Associate Conference Minister, and Rubén Bonilla-Santiago, Administrative Assistant

 Rev. Dr. Ken Orth offers pastoral psychotherapy and spiritual direction as part of his affiliation with us.